 The visitor to Eastern Europe hoping to discover a rich Jewish architectural heritage must remember that what was once the center of Judaic cultural and religious life in Europe -principally in Lithuania between the eighteenth century and the Shoah- had disappeared beyond ruins and cemeteries.
 The complete eradication of a Jewish presence, the sworn objective of the Nazis, was conducted with ...

 At the beginning of the twentieth century, the legendary bohemia of Montparnasse included many Russians Jewish painters who had fled the anti-Semitic pogroms of the day.
 Among them were Soutine, Chagall, and Zadkine.
 Others, such as Modigliani, were simply attracted by the city’s prestige and contributed to the tremendous creative effervescence of the day.
-Division 22 of the ...
+These inspired individuals, ...

 Plus d'infos